 ASCL Council elections

 The greatest strength of ASCL is that it is run by members, for members.
 Our policymaking body is formed from a group of elected members collectively known as Council.
-All categories of member are represented, and the ratio of Council representatives to members is more generous in ASCL than in any of the other unions and professional associations.
+All categories of member are represented, and the ratio of Council representatives to members is more generous in ASCL than in any of the other professional associations.
 This democratic base is fundamental to serving our diverse membership and is essential to our continuing success and effectiveness.

-ASCL Council consists of around 60 elected ASCL members.
+ASCL Council consists of over 60 elected ASCL members.
 The main purpose of Council is to determine our position on key policy issues.
 These positions are then used by the Presidential Trio, General Secretary and policy team to engage with ministers and civil servants, and by our public relations team in our messaging to the media.

-We would particularly welcome nominations from people from groups currently under-represented on ASCL Council, including women, representatives of BAME and LGBT+ communities, assistant and deputy heads, and leaders based in early years, primary or FE settings.
+The vacancies are as follows: We would particularly welcome nominations from people from groups currently under-represented on ASCL Council, including women, representatives of BAME and LGBT+ communities, assistant and deputy heads, and leaders based in early years, primary or FE settings.

 Related Pages